 The Red Teaming approach takes close after the real hacking market.
 High-level cybercrime, industrial espionage, and state intelligence institutions use similar approaches, including Preparations for Advanced Persistent Threat (APT) attacks.

-The most extreme manifestation of this approach is a “Guaranteed Penetration”, which resembles the real attack of a hacker.
-The main difference is in the price and amount of damage.
+The ultimate manifestation of this approach is a “Guaranteed Penetration”, which resembles the real attack of a hacker.
+The main differentiating factors are the price and the amount of damage.

 During negotiations with the customer and before making the deal, the pentester would estimate the value of the customer’s assets (e.g., $1-10Mln).
 The pentester will analyze existing protection at his own expense, and will come up with the share amount (e.g., 5-10% of the asset value).
 On these conditions, the pentester would demonstrate the business ways to compromise or steal these assets for real, thus conducting a guaranteed penetration of customer’s cyber defenses.
 The compromise or theft could also be simulated to verify the penetration model, but still – it’s much better to discover the flaws in the defenses before the real hackers do.

-Conclusion: real penetration is more of a game and an investment activity rather than a fixed-price service.
-It is important to remember that real hackers could spend a certain amount of effort, resources and time on the attack preparation, and make much more of this “investment”.
+Conclusion: real penetration is more of a game and an investment activity rather than a fixed-price service. .
+A hacker could spend an infinite amount of effort, resources and time on the attack preparation, and make much more of this “investment”.
 If a pentester understands he could take the risk of not penetrating the asset, he offers the pricing model based on the possible penetration results, e.g., a bonus for successful penetration.
 In some cases, only a successful penetration is considered a real result to be paid for.
-In case of a Red Teaming testing, the price and the results of penetration remain under control of the targeted business.
+As for the Red Teaming, the price and the findings of pentesting remain under control of the targeted company.

-The answer is simple – take two!
-Real practice of penetration testing skims the cream off both Checklists and Red Teaming.
-Before the testing begins, all possible threats, attack vectors, and methods should be described in as much detail as possible.
+Combining various approaches helps to bypass most of the challenges and uncertainties described in this blog post.
+Before the testing begins, all possible threats, attack vectors, and methods should be documented in as much detail as possible.
 This may not necessarily be a testing checklist, but some form of a component- or threat priority list.
 At the same time, the pentesters will have a creative freedom in their actions, ability to utilize past experience, and modeling cybercriminal’s reasoning within strict timing conditions.

 As for some specific dangerous tests utilized during Red Teaming, it is extremely important to define red lines, so that the customer suffers no real damage as a result.